The regulars -

 ‘Why not?
 That’s how it all started!’

 The Good Stuff: As ever with these things I am watching the DVD special edition because I want the fullest possible experience.
 I know Peter Moffatt has argued strongly that this isn’t his vision of The Five Doctors but to put it simply it is all material is shot by him and the opening shots of this edition taking us for a chilling tour through the corridors of the Dark Tower is so infinitely superior to the transmitted version (the Doctor dusting the console) my decision was easily made.
 The Eye of Orion scenes might look like a wet weekend in Wales but it does genuinely feel remote and fresh and beautiful – for once we experience a location the Doctor enthuses about.
 Of all the stories to introduce the spanking new console in this was the right choice and it is a brilliant piece of design with so many screens and buttons – any kid would give their right arm to have a tinker.
-It seems like old tat now but take yourself back to being a kid and surely the thought of a mysterious dark figure kidnapping all these Doctors and companions and placing them on a chessboard within the Death Zone – its an ingenious concept that Dicks provides to give JNT his greatest wish, a splurge of continuity, and it makes the story work within a dramatic structure.
+It seems like old tat now but take yourself back to being a kid and surely the thought of a mysterious dark figure kidnapping all these Doctors and companions and placing them on a chessboard within the Death Zone.
+It's an ingenious concept that Dicks provides to give JNT his greatest wish, a splurge of continuity, and it makes the story work within a dramatic structure.
 Having David Saville back in the scene that introduces Troughton’s Doctor (he played Carstairs in The War Games) was a great touch.
-Peter Howell’s creepy, dynamic, exciting and thoroughly atmospheric score is one of my favourites from the series.
-It’s interesting that the Shada sequences are directed by Pennant Roberts who along with Moffatt are considered amongst the worst of the eighties directors and yet their styles match beautifully here with long, lingering exterior shots on sumptuous locations – these sequences showing the fourth Doctor and Romana punting down the Cam slot into this story seamlessly and it is a joy that such delightful material finally sees the light of day.
-Who said Moffatt cannot produce an atmosphere – go watch the scene where the TARDIS lands in the Death Zone and the scanner opens to reveal the Dark Tower and that unforgettable fog horn of Rassilon!
+Peter Howell’s creepy, dynamic, exciting and thoroughly atmospheric score is one of my favourites.
+It’s interesting that the Shada sequences are directed by Pennant Roberts who along with Moffatt are considered amongst the worst of the eighties directors and yet their styles match beautifully here with long, lingering exterior shots at sumptuous locations – these sequences showing the fourth Doctor and Romana punting down the Cam slot into this story seamlessly and it is a joy that such delightful material finally sees the light of day.
+Who said Moffatt cannot produce an atmosphere?
+Go watch the scene where the TARDIS lands in the Death Zone and the scanner opens to reveal the Dark Tower and that unforgettable fog horn of Rassilon.
 Lots of shadows and lightning atmospherics in the scenes where the first Doctor and Susan reunite (the Dalek shadow on the wall is especially effective).
 There’s a wonderfully gross moment when the Dalek explodes and the mutant writhes about as green goo dribbles from its casing.
 There really is a remarkable amount of location work in this story, isn’t there?
-The slate quarry the second Doctor and the Brig find themselves in is truly desolate and uninviting and look at those horrid gnarled trees that Bessie drives by – more great locations.
+The slate quarry the second Doctor and the Brig find themselves in is truly desolate and uninviting and look at those horrid gnarled trees that Bessie drives by – where do they find such weird landscapes.
+Oh yeah, Wales.
 The Cybermen look really menacing on that misty hillside when they talk to the Master.
 The Raston Warrior Robot is still one of the finest Doctor Who creations; balletic, deadly and with some nasty armaments – the scene when it dispatches an entire platoon of Cybermen is unforgettably exciting.
 The long shot of the Tomb of Rassilon feels vast.

 Result: Somehow (and please don’t ask me how) this doesn’t feel like Terrance Dicks has dumped a load of Doctors, companions and monsters together but a rock solid narrative with clear plot progression and plenty of space for great set pieces.
-If you ever needed proof of the skill of this writer this menagerie of continuity is it!
+If you ever needed proof of the skill of this writer then bask at this menagerie of continuity and how well it all hangs together.
 The Five Doctors is ridiculously entertaining and in many places inspired and it gives every participant a priceless moment.
-Of the Doctors Troughton shines brightest and Davison the dullest, Hurndall does a mighty fine job considering what he has to live up to and Pertwee is as effortlessly sensible as ever.
+Of the Doctors Troughton shines brightest and Davison the dullest, Hurndall does a mighty fine job considering what he has to live up to and Pertwee is as effortlessly solid as ever.
 It’s a wonderful story for Ainley’s Master too who manages to weave his way through the story outshining all the monsters on display.
 The production is similarly impressive with some stunningly bleak locations that really sell the danger of the Death Zone.
 With more great lines you can possibly handle, so many delightful old faces back and a real sense of occasion, the 20th anniversary special is non stop fun from beginning to end: 9/10